Better run more than a few

 They won't have people stepping on them, they won't be hooked up and ripped out every night for 3 months, and they won't have cymbals dropped across them like a guillotine.

-There are 3 things to consider in your quest for the perfect studio cable.
+So having said that there are 3 things to consider in your quest for the perfect studio cable.

 These are the basic connector types we mentioned above.